 Photo – Ms. Belinda Thompson; Sewickley Heights Historical Center Event

 Be A Frugal Flapper Girl!

 Here’s the list of items I recently purchased to style Crystal Brennenman, our on-location brand ambassador and YouTube Vlogger.
-Crystal had a stunning costume and it cost less then $65.
+Crystal had a stunning costume and it cost less than $65.
 The links below link to where we purchased her dress and accessories.

-*Special thanks to Dana, and the Sewickley Heights History Center for letting us film on-location during their 1920’s Gatsby inspired party!
+*Special thanks to Dana, and the Sewickley Heights History Center for letting us film on-location during their 1920’s Gatsby-inspired party!